MBSR 9-Day Teacher Training Practicum Intensive

-Upon submission of your registration, to be considered for this program, you will be required to submit an online MBSR Teacher Training Practicum Application Form.
-The link to the application form will be included in your confirmation email.
+During the registration process, you will be required to fill out an online application form.
 Should your qualifications not be accepted for admittance, a full refund will be granted.

 In the unlikely event that the course is cancelled, UC San Diego Center for Mindfulness is responsible only for a full refund of the registration fee and not for transportation, hotel accommodations or any miscellaneous expenses.